uobirlab/BARC_pioneer/README.md

 #First Time Setup
 To run this package with dora you will have to:
 - Clone the repository to your src folder in your catkin workspace.
-- From the src directory run source first_setup.bash.
+- From the src directory run 'source first_setup.bash'.
 - Catkin_make the workspace.
 - Your ready to go!

+#Troubleshooting
+If the rosaria, driver_commons, or etc is empty then run:
+- git submodule init
+- git submodule update